tim-kos/node-retry/Readme.md

 #### retryOperation.try(fn)

-Defines the function `fn` that is to be retried and executes it for the first time right away.
+Defines the function `fn` that is to be retried and executes it after the first timeout (which is usually `0`).

 #### retryOperation.retry(error)